Language:

 Highlighting Mouse Movements and Mouse Clicks

-Highlighting your mouse cursor makes it easier for your audience to draw attention when pointing at certain elements in the screen recording.
+Highlighting Mouse Movements and Mouse Clicks easily draws the attention of your audience when pointing at certain elements.
 It is an effective way of making sure that your cursor never gets lost in the background.

 To highlight the position of the mouse in your recordings, select the option Enable highlighting mouse movements

 Choose a shape to highlight the mouse position from the Mouse highlight shape dropdown list.
-You can change the size and color of the selected shape.
-You can set the transparency value of the color using the slider.
+Optionally change the size and color of the selected shape and also set the transparency value of the color using the slider.

-Emphasizing mouse clicks can be helpful when you are demonstrating in your recordings.
+Emphasizing mouse clicks can be helpful when you are creating a demonstration.
 You can choose to highlight the left mouse click, the right mouse click or both.
 To distinguish the left from the right mouse click, you can set different colors and sizes for each click.
 You can use the test area to test and confirm the effects' settings.

 Stamping your recordings